Identification Canada FAQs | Police Clearance, Fingerprinting & Pardons

 Can I apply online from outside Montreal?

-If fingerprints are required, those are completed in person at our Montreal office.
+Yes.
+Name-based police clearance certificates are processed online Canada-wide.
+If fingerprints are required, they must be completed in person at our Montreal, Quebec office.

 How much does it cost?

-Our online name-based police clearance certificate is $55 + tax.
+Our online name-based police clearance certificate costs $55 + tax.
+Fingerprint-based checks completed in our Montreal office have separate fees.

 How long does it take?